 Hernia Mesh Pain

 Hernia mesh pain can occur immediately after surgery or years later, causing discomfort in the stomach, abdomen, groin, legs or testicles.
-Symptoms include a burning sensation, inflammation, swelling and tingling.
+Pain can be acute or chronic, lasting months or years.
+Commonly associated symptoms include a burning sensation, swelling and tingling, as well as signs of inflammation.

 This is an active lawsuit